jethome-iot/jrescue-app/web-application/README.md

 ## 📄 License

-Part of the Rescue Console Application project for JetHub D2.
+Part of the Rescue Console Application project for JetHub.

 ---